What to Bring New Parents: Meal Ideas and More

 - Raw vegetables with dill vegetable dip or hummus (this is a great one for snacking too!).
 Or this beautiful edamame dip.

 - Salads are always great – make sure the dressing is on the side so that family members can add it themselves.

 I promise you a pan of brownies will totally work, but if you’re feeling like doing something else – try one of these ideas.

 - I like to make cookie dough and freeze it in ready-to-go dough balls – I make whole wheat chocolate chip cookies and then I flash freeze the dough on a tray before putting them in a zip-top bag.
 That way the new parents can have hot cookies in a matter of minutes.
 Perfect for all those last minute guests they get.
 Make sure to put baking instructions on the bag.

 - A half gallon of ice cream.
 What’s not to love?

-- A fruit crisp – with ice cream of course.
+- Apple crisp with ginger, or Apple blueberry crisp – with ice cream of course.
 (Although cast iron might not be the best idea — try this in a foil baking dish for easy transportation.)